-Synthroid (levothyroxine) it is a replacement hormone produced normally by the thyroid gland to regulate the metabolism and body energy.
-It is going when the body doesn’t produce enough hormone by its own.
+Synthroid is also known as levothyroxine, is a replacement of hormone produced by thyroid gland to regulate the metabolism and body energy.
+This situation is going to happen when the body doesn’t produce enough hormone on its own.

 Information about Synthroid:

-This medication is not to be taken if you have untreated adrenal gland disorder, or if have any recent heart attacks.
-It can be used as the exactly how the doctor has prescribed, directions written on the prescription label should be followed by the patient.
-It is not to be used in small or large doses and also no longer than prescribed.
+This medication is not to be taken if you have untreated adrenal gland disorder or if have any recent heart attacks.
+It should be used how the doctor has prescribed and should follow the directions mentioned on the prescription label.
+It is recommended to not to be used in small or large doses and also not for longer duration than prescribed.

 It is not to be used to treat obesity.
-Dangerous side effects or sometimes death occur by misuse of this drug.
+Dangerous side effects or sometimes death occur on misuse of this drug.

 Dosage pattern of Synthroid: